ContextLab/supereeg/docs/tutorial/model_objects.rst

 locations for the model in the field ``locs``.

-Another option, allows you to add your model to ``model.numerator``, which comprises the sum of the zscored correlation matrices over subjects.
+Another option, allows you to add your model to ``model.numerator``, which comprises the sum of the z-scored correlation matrices over subjects.
 The ``model.denominator`` field comprises the sum of the number of subjects contributing to each matrix cell in the ``model.numerator`` field.
 You can add the locations for the model in